Cranberry Sauce With Orange

 - Remove any seeds from orange (if there are any) and place in food processor fitted with steel blade attachment.
 Process until chopped into pieces no larger than a pea.
 Add cranberries and pulse until the cranberries are finely chopped.

 - Whisk raspberry jam in a medium bowl to loosen.
 Add cranberry mixture and sugar and stir thoroughly until the jam is incorporated and the sugar is dissolved.
-Refrigerate up to one week.
+Refrigerate until serving.

 - Calories: 43